sqlxpert/aws-tag-sched-ops/readme.md

  * Use a comma (`,`) _without any spaces_ to separate components.
 The order of components within a tag value does not matter.
  * `T` separates day information from time; it is not a variable.
  * Each operation supports a pair of tags for [repetitive (`-periodic`)](#repetitive-schedules) and [one-time (`-once`)](#one-time-schedules) schedules.
 Prefix with the operation.
- * If the corresponding [operation-enabling tag](#operation-enabling-tags) is missing, schedule tags will be ignored, and the operation will never occur.
+ * If the corresponding [enabling tag](#operation-enabling-tags) is missing, schedule tags will be ignored, and the operation will never occur.

 ### Repetitive Schedules